 Barley is a very good source of molybdenum, manganese, dietary fiber and selenium.
 It also serves as a good source of the copper, vitamin B1, chromium, phosphorus, magnesium and niacin.

-lower the risk of type 2 diabetes;
+- Barley helps lower the risk for type 2 diabetes

-populates the gut with friendly bacteria
+- Barley populates the gut with good bacteria

 Read more about this fascinating grain and its benefits here.

-How to make barley bread
+How to make this rustic flat bread

 I had no idea one could make bread out of barley.
 Growing up I only saw barley being consumed with lemon as lemon barley water.
 But the process is pretty simple with just a few ingredients: